-We look for new ways to accelerate science and technology and help build relentless technology companies.
+We look for new ways to accelerate science and technology, and help build enduring technology companies.

 Going back to